tapio/weep/Readme.md

 * There is little multi-threading going on
 * Sun shadow map really needs cascades
 * I'm sceptical whether all tonemap functions work as they should
-* Tessellation smoothing implementation is suboptimal and doesn't support all material features
 * Animation and sound systems are very basic
 * Gameplay module hotloading fails in some situations
 * Entity/component destroying works poorly as it's currently implemented